 - 3.1 The study of languages, both within higher education in the UK and internationally, encompasses a wide range of activity, including the study of language, linguistics, cultures and societies.
-They are also studied in association with a wide range of other disciplines, including the natural and social sciences, whose requirements usually influence the ways in which languages are then studied.
+They are also studied in association with a wide range of other subjects, including the natural and social sciences, whose requirements usually influence the ways in which languages are then studied.
 A small proportion of students study a single language for the entire duration of their undergraduate programme.
-The majority of students follow programmes either in more than one language or in a language in combination with another discipline. - 3.2 The subject range is extremely diverse and this Statement has relevance for the study of languages that developed in the UK, but are studied by non-native speakers, including English as a second or other language, Celtic languages and sign languages.
+The majority of students follow programmes either in more than one language or in a language in combination with another subject. - 3.2 The subject range is extremely diverse and this Statement has relevance for all languages, including languages that developed in the UK, particularly English as a second or additional language, Celtic languages and sign languages.
 Modern languages are most commonly taught both as spoken and written languages.
 Some languages, such as Japanese or Chinese, have complex written scripts to be learned as well as their spoken forms.
-The subject also includes languages where a classical component of varying weight may be taught alongside the modern component, as is typically the case for classical Arabic and Chinese.

-- 3.3 The range of studies associated with languages is, likewise, extremely diverse.
+The subject also includes languages where a classical component of varying weight may be taught alongside the modern component, as is typically the case for classical Arabic and Chinese. - 3.3 The range of studies associated with languages is, likewise, extremely diverse.
 Study may be focused on the cultures and the literatures, both historical and contemporary, of the societies of the language concerned.
-It may draw upon disciplines such as linguistics in order to deepen understanding of the language.
+It may draw upon subjects such as linguistics, translation or interpreting in order to deepen understanding of the language.
 It may address aspects of history, philosophy, politics, media, geography, sociology, anthropology and economics, in order to enhance understanding of the fabric and context of societies where the language is spoken.
-Languages are also increasingly taught in other multi- and cross-disciplinary combinations, such as languages with business or accountancy, with law, with art and design, with computer science, with engineering, and with the natural sciences.
+Languages are also increasingly taught in other multi and cross-disciplinary combinations, such as languages with business or accountancy, law, art and design, computer science, engineering, and with the natural sciences.
 In such combinations, the language studies undertaken are seen as adding value to the knowledge, understanding and skills acquired, and extending the range of generic skills.
-With such diversity and flexibility of programmes, languages are necessarily multidisciplinary and interdisciplinary, as well as intercultural and applied in nature. - While this Statement addresses the knowledge and skills expected of the graduate in language degrees, it recognises that large numbers of undergraduate students undertake language study within or outside their programme of study in another named discipline, often in the framework of institution-wide language programmes.
+With such diversity and flexibility of programmes, languages are necessarily multidisciplinary and interdisciplinary, as well as intercultural and applied in nature. - 3.4 While this Statement addresses the knowledge and skills expected of the graduate of a language degree, it recognises that large numbers of undergraduate students undertake language study within or outside their programme of study in another named subject, often in the framework of institution-wide language programmes.
+In these contexts, language may be studied for specific purposes, where the lexical structures and discourses studied are tailored to that purpose.
 The majority of these students are specialists in other subjects and do not aspire to the graduate-level standards of competence in the language studied, as set out in section 7.
 For the majority of these students, the levels of proficiency described in the Common European Framework of Reference for Languages: Learning, Teaching, Assessment and use of the European Language Portfolio may be both helpful and appropriate.
 However, the language learning experience of these specialists in other subjects has much in common with that of the specialist language student; in particular, the balance between receptive and productive skills, the exposure to authentic resources and the role of educational technology.
 Paragraph 5.4 is applicable to these students.
-Similarly, for students of other subjects who pursue language study at a level equivalent to final year, those parts of the benchmark statement relating to language skills and standards and levels of achievement (paragraph 7.11) may also be relevant and appropriate.
+Similarly, for students of other subjects who pursue language study at a level equivalent to final year. those parts of the benchmark statement relating to language skills and standards and levels of achievement (see paragraph 7.11) may also be relevant and appropriate.